-For 2013, these programs have been generously supported by grant funding received from the Doug Flutie, Jr. Foundation for Autism, Boston Bruins Foundation, CVS Caremark, Grace E. Brooks Trust, Evan Henry Foundation for Autism, Finish Line Youth Foundation and Sprinkler Fitters Local Union 550 U.A. as well as our community fundraising supporters!
+This year, CORSE recreation, social and academic programs have been generously supported by grant funding from the Doug Flutie, Jr. Foundation for Autism, Grace E. Brooks Trust, Evan Henry Foundation, John W. Alden Trust, Edwin Phillips Foundation, Scituate Rotary Club, South Shore Playhouse Associates and Kate's Voice as well as our community fundraising supporters.

 Open to all SPS students including students tuitioned into SPS or Scituate students who are enrolled out of district; unfortunately, we no longer accept out-of-town registrations for these particular programs.

-Our academic support programs provide skill development in math, reading and writing and study skills.
+Our academic programs provide skill development in math, reading and writing.
 Since they are taught by SPS faculty, they tie directly to the appropriate grade level curriculum.
 Click here for more information.

 Sports and Recreation Programs